mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -P4,P3,P2 as P1.
 Send Player 1 input data to Player2,3,4 so you can use the 2-4 players at the same time.
 Funny :).
 It makes some weird problems with some roms like D&D.

 -Tilt sensor.
-Enable to use tilt sensor as left/right.
+Enable to use tilt sensor.

 -Tilt sensor dead zone.
 Select the deadzone amount on tilt sensor.

--Tilt sensor sensitivity: Set tilt sensor sensitivity.
+-Tilt sensor sensitivity: Set tilt sensor sensitivity on x and z axis.

+-Tilt sensor neutral vertical position: Set tilt rest position on z axis.

+-Tilt as analog: Enable to use tilt sensor as analog device, disable to use as digital.

 -Scaling Mode: